GrxE/PyQJsonModel/README.md

 Update 2021-01-24: Model supports editing.
 The current, edited value can be retrieved by the property `as_dict` from the model.
 Tested with Python 3.9.1 and PySide2 5.15.2

+Update 2022-06-27: Minor cleanup.
+Tested with Python 3.9.13

-Any comments welcome to info @ rabotix.de
+Any comments welcome to info{at}rabotix.de